G Suite gives your business two things:

 G Suite had by far the highest NPS at 35.
 This is pretty good.

 The closest competitor, Microsoft Office 365, has an NPS of -28.
 That’s a huge difference.
 Based on our survey, users are much happier with G Suite than they are with Office 365.

-What Makes G Suite Different?
+What Makes G Suite Different from Other Document Tools?

 G Suite customers consistently state that G Suite:

 - Is one of the easiest tools to use

 - Has the best collaboration of any tool

 The combination of these two items gives G Suite a higher customer rating than any other document tool.
 Let’s go through each.